-Streamline eCommerce cash flow management with Graas Accelerator Program
+Streamline eCommerce cash flow management with Graas Performance marketing and growth solutions

 In the ever-evolving and highly competitive eCommerce industry, cash flow management becomes even more critical for success.
 Not only do your strategies play a significant role, but the technology and partners you work with can also contribute significantly to your growth.

-One such partnership is the Graas Accelerator Program, an invite-only, revenue-sharing model that helps keep your cash flow positive.
+One such solution is the Performance marketing and growth solution, an invite-only, revenue-sharing model that helps keep your cash flow positive.